 - websites that provide health information that is not operating under any covered entity or its business associate

-For individuals, knowing who must follow the HIPAA guidelines means to protect and be protected.
-By being aware of the rules, you do your best to follow them.
-At the same time, you become extra careful of how you handle PHI.
-You become aware of the consequences that you could face if you disclose or use PHI without consent.
+For both medical practitioners and patients, it’s vital to know who must follow HIPAA guidelines.
+By being aware of the rules, you can do your best to follow them.
+At the same time, you need to be extra careful about how you handle PHI.
+It’s important to be aware of the consequences that you could face if you disclose or use PHI without consent.

 For businesses and covered entities, this means doing whatever is necessary to keep PHI safe.
 At the same time, this helps protect your company or business from committing violations and paying hefty fines.

 Following HIPAA rules may not be as simple as it sounds.
 However, if there is one thing that you should never forget, it is to keep your patient’s best interest in mind.

 Do you need a reliable and secure business fax service?

 Secure your health documents by sending HIPAA-compliant faxes with iFax!
 Experience high volume premium business faxing for only $0.03 per page.

 Sign up for an account today and get a 7-day free trial of our Professional plan.